Nikon D5600 vs Panasonic TZ200

 It is notable that the D5600 has a hotshoe, while the TZ200 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Both the D5600 and the TZ200 are recent models that are part of the current product line-up.
 The D5600 replaced the earlier Nikon D5500, while the TZ200 followed on from the Panasonic TZ100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D5600 and TZ200 can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Panasonic TZ200 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D5600 and the Panasonic TZ200?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.